Adventures of Captain Marvel: Costume

-One of Captain Marvel's tunics later appeared as the costume of a member of the Kryptonian science counsel in the first episode of The Adventures of Superman television series, filmed in 1951.
-The lightning bolt on the tunic is partially concealed by means of an oversize collar around the actor's neck.
+One of Captain Marvel's tunics later appeared as the costume of a member of the Kryptonian science council in the first episode of The Adventures of Superman television series, filmed in 1951.
+The lightning bolt on the tunic is partially concealed by means of an oversized collar around the actor's neck.

 After the usage in the Superman TV series, two Captain Marvel tunics were worn by actors in early episodes of the pioneering U. S. science fiction TV series Space Patrol.
-Early into the series, those Marvel tunics were replaced by custom made shirts.
+Early into the series, those Marvel tunics were replaced by custom-made shirts.

 At the Museum of Pop Culture in Seattle, Washington, one of the remaining Captain Marvel tunics is on public display.

 Release

 Theatrical releases

 Adventures of Captain Marvels official release date was March 28, 1941, although this is actually the date the sixth chapter was made available to film exchanges.
 The serial was re-released on April 15, 1953, under the title Return of Captain Marvel, between the first runs of Jungle Drums of Africa and Canadian Mounties vs. Atomic Invaders.

 Due to the superhero nostalgia craze in the U. S. during the spring of 1966, resulting from the hit Batman television series, the serial was quickly re-released again, this time as a complete, nearly four-hour-long feature film.
 All 12 chapters were strung together, each opening with the prior chapter's ending scenes and a plot synopsis, meaning audiences had to sit through a summation of what they had just watched in the previous chapter.